-- a accepting or acquiring for oneself or others a share in profits, which is obtained by a criminal act in violation of the law; - b concealing, keeping, transporting, assisting in the disposal of or, in a similar manner, ensuring for the benefit of another person, the profits of a criminal act in violation of the law; and - c attempting or participating in either of the above actions.
+- a unlawfully accepting or acquiring for oneself or others a share in economic profits or funds that are obtained by a punishable violation of the law; - b unlawfully concealing, keeping, transporting, assisting in the disposal of or in a similar manner subsequently serving to ensure profits or funds obtained by a punishable violation of the law; and - c attempting or participating in such actions.

-Companies may under certain circumstances be found liable for acts committed by a third party, if that third party in some ways is connected to or is representing the company.
-Consequently, a franchisor may be found liable for fraud, bribery and money laundering committed by a franchisee or the employees of the franchisee.
+A franchisor acting and contracting in its own name is responsible for complying with the Act on Anti-Money Laundering (assuming it carries out activities subjecting it to the Act).
+However, a company may under certain circumstances be found liable for acts committed by a third party, if that third party is in some way connected to or is representing the company.
+Consequently, although this risk is unlikely to materialise, a franchisor may be found liable for money laundering committed by a franchisee or the employees of the franchisee or for lack of compliance with the Act on Anti-Money Laundering by the franchisee.

-For this reason it is recommended that the franchisee agrees to comply with the franchisor's internal guidelines, code of conduct, etc.; such proper adequate procedures can be used as a defence for the franchisor against liability for acts committed by the franchisee or the employees of the franchisee.
+For this reason it is recommended that the franchisee agrees to comply with the franchisor's internal guidelines, code of conduct, etc., subject to such adjustments as may be necessary to ensure compliance with the Danish Act on Anti-Money Laundering; such proper adequate procedures can be used as a defence for the franchisor against liability for acts committed by the franchisee or the employees of the franchisee.